TheWizardsCode/Character-Unity-Package/Ink/Documentation/README.md

 # Quick Start

 We assume that you have a script already and want to integrate it into your game environment.

+The system supports speaker names in the form of `Speaker: Spoken words.` Although it is not required it is a good idea to have your speaker names be the same as the actor Game Objects in the scene.
+This allows the Ink manager to discover those objects and control them, such as preventing the actors brain from choosing an alternative action until after a narrative section has passed.

 ## Unity Setup